DO YOU WANT TO JOIN THE ARMY?

 It is the perfect guide to help you prepare for the Army interview!
 The guide will be sent to you via email within a few seconds of your order being placed.

-You will receive, as part of your order, 30 days FREE INSTANT ACCESS TO ONLINE BARB TEST QUESTIONS that are very similar to the actual British Army Recruit Battery Tests!
+You will receive, as part of your order, 30 days FREE INSTANT ACCESS TO ONLINE Army aptitude TEST QUESTIONS that are very similar to the actual British Army Recruit Battery Tests!

 THIS SERVICE IS FREE FOR 30 DAYS.
 After the 30-day trial has passed the service is automatically charged at just £5.95 + vat per month with no minimum term.